JonaJJSJ-crypto/SchedulePayment/README.md

 ```
 ## Aditional features

-- You can enter multiple Working hours per day by using the same day abbreviation at the beggining of each work hour:
+- You can enter multiple Working hours per day by using the same day abbreviation at the beggining of each worked hours:
 ```
 RENE=MO01:00-03:00,MO14:00-16:00
 ```
-- The order of the start and end of the work hours matters, if the end work hour is less than the Start work hour you will get negative income.
-Negative hours mean negative money
+- The order of the start and end of the work hours matters.
+Be careful taking 00:00 as an starting Hour since it refers to 24:00, instead use 00:01 as the first hour of the day.
 - The order of the days and schedule does not matter
 ```
 RENE=MO01:00-03:00,TU14:00-16:00
 #Gives the same result as:
 RENE=TU14:00-16:00,MO01:00-03:00
 ```
--On regular days the pay per hour depends on the time of the day:
+- On regular days the pay per hour depends on the time of the day:
    - 00:01-09:00 25 USD
    - 09:01-18:00 15 USD
    - 18:01-00:00 20 USD
+- If there is a miss imput in the Schedule.txt file the code will notify the possible incorrect imput error, with an example of how to properly write that entry.
+Check how to properly write the Schedule.txt file in the previous section, or use the Schedule_backup.txt as a reference.

 Thanks for using this program, feel free to report any issue in the issue section of the github repository: https://github.com/JonaJJSJ-crypto/SchedulePayment/issues